mkduer/asciilines/README.md

 Finally, a ValueError is raised in `main` if the resulting canvas does not match the expected canvas (example: from *test1.out*).

-##### ***final notes***
+##### ***final notes*** and potential bugs

-Due to the small scope of this problem, I decided against running `pytest` or unit tests, and stuck with exception raising..
-Additional tests that could be made would be checks for valid symbol processing, making limits on the canvas dimensions if desired, etc.
+Due to the small scope of this problem, I decided against running `pytest` or unit tests, and stuck with raising exceptions.

+Currently, only digits [0,9] will be accepted as canvas and length values.
+Only values [-9, 9] will be accepted for coordinates.
+Values out of range will result in the program failing.
+If I were spending more time on this program, I would have allowed for values outside of the ranges and created tests for these cases.

+The program will also fail if the .tvg file contains more than two lines of ascii line commands.
+It would be interesting to modify the program to create many more lines (and perhaps even diagonals).

 #### License